ScarlettLiuWei/ScarlettLiuWei/README.md

-- 👋 Hi, I’m Scarlett Liu Wei
+- 👋 Hi, I’m Scarlett Liu

 <!---
 ScarlettLiuWei/ScarlettLiuWei is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.